chamun/mario-remake/README.md

 I chose Docker for 3 reasons:

-- Make the instalation self contained and isolated
+- Make the installation self contained and isolated
 - Make it easy for other people to try the project out
-- Hopefuly being able to easily compile the project in the future
+- Hopefully being able to easily compile the project in the future

 To run the game inside docker, it is necessary that the host system has a version of the X Window System installed as the container will use X's